 Not long ago, the only way to ensure 2-day shipment for Amazon Prime orders was to use Fulfillment By Amazon (FBA), the online sales giant’s in-house logistics arm.

 But, since 2015, there’s been another way for online sellers like you to achieve Prime certification and tap into all of the related online selling advantages – Amazon’s Seller Fulfilled Prime (SFP) program.

-So what, exactly, is Seller Fulfilled Prime (SFP)?
-Well, it’s an Amazon program that allows qualified sellers to display the highly coveted Prime badge, even if they’re fulfilling orders via their own warehouse or a third-party fulfillment partner.
+It's an Amazon program that allows qualified sellers to display the highly coveted Prime badge, even if they’re fulfilling orders via their own warehouse or a third-party fulfillment partner.
 It’s also the subject of Amware’s newest eBook, which provides an abundance of information that will help you determine if – and how – your company should leverage SFP to cut costs and gain more control over your fulfillment process.